Bret Easton Ellis photographed at his home in LA by Jamie Lee Curtis Taete

 Not to reference the 27-year-old [Bret's boyfriend] too often, but he would completely agree with you.
 American Psycho is about a world that is as alien to him as Saturn.

 I think it was a world we were promised, though.

-There was a certain point where we realised the promises were lies and that we were going to be economically adrift.
-It's the fault of the baby boomer generation for raising their kids at the highest peak of the empire, in a complete fantasy world.
-My generation, Gen X, realised that, like most fantasies, it was somewhat dissatisfying, and we rebelled with irony, negativity and attitude because we had the luxury to do that.
+There was a certain point where we realized the promises were lies and that we were going to be economically adrift.
+It's the fault of the baby-boomer generation for raising their kids at the highest peak of the empire, in a complete fantasy world.
+My generation, Gen X, realized that, like most fantasies, it was somewhat dissatisfying, and we rebelled with irony, negativity, and attitude because we had the luxury to do that.
 Our reality wasn't an economic hardship.